 - Women who had consumed the milk for over 10 years, fewer subjects experienced bone fractures over the past five years.

 "Although other components in the milk, such as calcium, might have also contributed to the outcomes of the present survey, B. longum BB536 is believed to possess an important function from a point of view of improving intestinal health and the relationship with the gut-brain axis."

 However, it's worth noting that these promising results were taken from a survey and not a clinical trial.
 A fully controlled and scientifically regulated human clinical trial would have to be undertaken to really understand the benefits of this specific strain.

 Research has long pointed to the health benefits of Bifidobacteria for the elderly, as studies suggest that levels of this specific genus drops as a result ageing after the age of 50.
 Recently, one of the largest ever probiotic studies supported the use of Bifidobacterium lactis BB-12® in those with constipation.
-You can read our blog post about the study here.
+Healthcare practitioners can read our article about the study here.

-You may also be interested to read our other recent blog posts:
+You may also be interested to read our other recent blog post: